uit-no/python-course-2018/session-2/exercises.md

 2. Adapt the function to accept the animal and sound as input and return the corresponding stanza.
 There are many ways to achieve this and we will discuss several solutions.
 3. Make it possible to write the result either to screen or to a file.
 4. Adapt the function to accept a dictionary of animals and sounds and return the entire song (do not worry about the exact order of stanzas).

+Discuss and motivate why this is useful.

+# File I/O, part 2

+Reading and parsing line by line.

+Also show enumerate().

 # Exercise 2.3: Extracting some data from a file